amirzargaran/ArcSight-TheHive-Alert/README.md

 # Quick Start
+In this section, a brief explanation of how to use and function of this script is provided.

-## Pre-Requirements
+### Pre-Requirements

 For using this python script you must be completely proficient in the functionality of the ArcSight ESM Console Execution Command Resource and the structure of the CEF log format.
-So, for per defined Correlation Rule must
+Also, you must be familiar with the functionalities of the TheHive4 and TheHive4Py